orsonteodoro/docker-arch-spotify/README.md

 4. `./compile.sh`
 5. `chmod +x run.sh`
 6. `./run.sh`

-After run executes.
-It will place you in the container's shell.
-The following steps inside this container shell are required for the sound card to be detected:

-7. `sudo passwd`
-8. `su`
-9. `su spotify`
-10. `aplay -l` (should detect the sound card devices)
-11. `spotify`

-(If you want PulseAudio, you need to do a `pulseaudio -D --exit-idle-time=-1` inside the container)

-12. If you use Facebook, you can use your Facebook user name and password to logon.
+7. If you use Facebook, you can use your Facebook user name and password to logon.

 ### License